gregoil/rotest/docs/advanced/blocks.rst

    The resources of a flow will automatically propagate to the components under it.

+#. ``common``: used to set values to blocks or sub-flows, see example in the
+   `Sharing data`_ section.

 #. ``parametrize`` (also ``params``): used to pass values to blocks or
    sub-flows, see example in the `Sharing data`_ section.
-   Note that calling ``parametrize()`` or ``params()`` doesn't actually instantiate the component, but just saves values to be passed to it when it will be run.
+   Note that calling ``parametrize()`` or ``params()`` doesn't actually instantiate the component, but just create a copy of the class and sends the parameters to it's common (overriding previous values).

 #. ``mode``: this field can be defined statically in the component's class or
    passed to the instance using 'parametrize' (parametrized fields override